 ‘Bayonets for Hire slashes into the sordid history of mercenaries in the Early Modern age.
 A fine addition to Urban’s previous books, his historic findings and narrative blend together for an exciting read’ - Jay Franco, Military Book Club (USA)

-book The Teutonic Knights, moves his focus from the Middle Ages to
+The Teutonic Knights, moves his focus from the Middle Ages to the

-Revolution) to provide a close analysis of his subject of expertise: the
+provide a close analysis of his subject of expertise: the mercenary.

 Urban begins in the mid-16th Century and the rise of the professional